MichaelCurrin/auto-tag/docs/about.md

 ### Reason to use AutoTag

-AutoTag is great for repos that don't use NPM.
+AutoTag is great for repos in any programming language, especially those which don't use NPM.

 AutoTag makes sure to _fetch_ remote tags first, which `npm version` does not.
 Which means `npm version` might end up creating a tag locally which already exists on the remote - created as a tag on GitHub directly.
 Unless one also remembers to edit `package.json` on GitHub before making the tag.